 Dino Secondary supports multiple fee layers:

-T-REX Ecosystem Fees Collected via the shared Ecosystem Fee Collector, with different multipliers depending on the operation (offer creation, taking, cancellation).
+Collected via the shared Ecosystem Fee Collector, with different multipliers depending on the operation (offer creation, taking, cancellation).

 Asset / Market-Level Fees